Jack Wood Collection

-In 2017, Back to Front were honoured to be asked to digitise an incredible series of scrapbooks salvaged from a WW2 Japanese POW camp.
+In 2017, Back to Front were honoured to be asked to digitise an incredible series of artefacts salvaged from a WW2 Japanese POW camp.

-The scrapbooks were secretly compiled by Sgt.
+The artefacts were secretly compiled by Sgt.
 Jack Milnes Wood, R.A.M.C., Nr.
 7519134, during his four year internment at Changi camp, Singapore, from 1941 – 1945.
-Eventually, Jack brought his books back to England, storing them discreetly in his family’s loft, keeping his experiences in the Far East a secret.
-After his death in 1978 the collection was all but forgotten – until stumbled upon by his children and grandchildren, who quickly decided that they had to share their discovery with the world.
+Eventually, Jack brought the collection back to England, storing them discreetly in his family’s loft, keeping his experiences in the Far East a secret.
+After his death in 1978 the collection was stumbled upon by his children who quickly decided that they had to share their discovery with the world.
 The family restored the collection in chronological order and compiled them into 5 leather bound books.